Knowing how to choose a fishing charter is the single most important part of any fishing trip.

 Gas money will vary based on a variety of factors.
 The most important ones are the size of the boat and the engine, and the approximate distance to your fishing location.
 It’s common for an offshore sportfisher to burn up to seventy gallons a day, costing the captain about $400 in a single trip.

 So what does all of this mean?

-Simply put, if you find a deal that looks too good to be true, it usually is: you’re paying less either because the crew is unskilled (or just underpaid, but that can’t be a good sign either), the tackle’s in a lousy condition, the boat’s older than it looks.
-It might even be due to a compilation of these and other factors.
+Simply put, if you find a deal that looks too good to be true, it usually is.
+You’re paying less either because the crew is unskilled (or just underpaid, but that can’t be a good sign either), the tackle is in lousy condition, the boat’s older than it looks – it might even be due to a combination of these and other factors.

 Check if the charter or the agency offers any kinds of discounts.
 There are businesses that give up to 10 percent off for those planning a fishing excursion for multiple days.

 If you’re a member of an angling community respected in the area, you might be eligible for a small discount in a couple of places.